It’s only natural to want to cherish and hold your favourite coins. But touching and cleaning your coins can hurt them and their value!

 It’s never bath time for coins.
 No matter how dirty, worn or tarnished they are, the filth is part of their charm (aka value).

 Over time, coins go through a natural process called ‘toning’.
 This is when oxygen or sulphur react with the metal but, it’s important to remember, the surface under the toning still contains the reflective quality known as ‘mint lustre’.

 Cleaning products will remove the lustre and will add tiny scratches and fibres that render the coin worthless.
 Your numismatic treasure may as well be a blank.

-If you are truly concerned about the condition of a coin, contact a professional coin dealer or conservator for advice on your best options.
+If you’re worried about your coin’s condition, contact a professional coin dealer or conservator for advice.

-If you are collecting loose coins, it will be beneficial to carefully choose storage containers for them.
-Visit our eShop to find a range of items to help you protect, preserve and present your coins in the best possible way.
+If you collect loose coins, it’s a good idea to choose suitable storage containers for them.
+Our eShop has a range of items to help you protect, preserve and present your coins in the best possible way.